ucl-pond/MedICSS-TADPOLE/docs/data_dictionary.md

-# Alzheimer's Disease Challenge Hackathon: Full Data Dictionary
+# TADPOLE: Full Data Dictionary

 For a high level summary of the datasets, please see [README.md](docs/README.md).